Hodoo08/final-django-project/README.md

 # Design Rationale:

 The layout and design choices were made with a focus on usability and accessibility.
 Key design decisions included a clean and simple interface, high contrast colors for readability, and a responsive design to ensure accessibility on various devices.
-Accessibility guidelines (e.g., WCAG) were integrated, and considerations were made for users with disabilities, such as screen reader support.
+Accessibility guidelines (e.g., WCAG) were integrated.

 # Reasoning For Any Final Changes:

 During development, significant changes were made to enhance the user interface's inclusivity and accessibility.
 For example, adjustments were made to improve keyboard navigation and ensure all interactive elements are accessible to screen readers.
-These changes enhance the overall user experience, especially for users with disabilities.
+These changes enhance the overall user experience.

 # Key Features